Josh Jung Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.82 team ERA that ranks seventh among all MLB pitching staffs.
+- The Guardians' 3.92 team ERA ranks ninth among all MLB pitching staffs.

-- The Guardians surrender the fourth-fewest home runs in baseball (91 total, one per game).
+- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (95 total, one per game).

-- The righty last pitched on Friday against the Kansas City Royals, when he threw seven scoreless innings while giving up two hits.
+- In his most recent appearance on Saturday against the Kansas City Royals, the righty went 5 2/3 innings, allowing three earned runs while surrendering eight hits.

-- In nine games this season, the 28-year-old has amassed a 2.56 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .207 to his opponents.
+- The 23-year-old has amassed a 4.01 ERA and 6.9 strikeouts per nine innings across four games this season, while giving up a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.